krustowski/rou2exOS/README.md

 # image with GRUB stage1 bootloader
 make build

-# run the QEMU emulation with ISO image (respectively with additional floppy image attached as well)
+# run the QEMU emulation with ISO image
 make run_iso

+# create a floppy image and attach it to virtual machine (will enable filesystem-related features)
+# please do note that the floppy image is overwritten every time you hit dis target
 make run_iso_floppy

 # (alternative) run the kernel exclusively only (needs the `bootloader` dependency in Cargo.toml to be added)